Last updated: 11-04-2021

-Although female genital mutilation (FGM) is internationally recognized as a human rights violation, 11 states, and the District of Columbia, still do not have laws protecting girls from this heinous practice within the United States.
+Although female genital mutilation (FGM) is internationally recognized as a human rights violation, 10 states plus the District of Columbia still do not have laws protecting girls from this heinous practice within the United States.
 These states are at risk of becoming trafficking destinations for FGM despite a recently reestablished federal FGM ban.

 The federal bill doesn’t guarantee protection for women and girls at risk for FGM in states that do not have their own bill outlawing the practice.
 The best way to ensure the safety of women and girls is to back up the federal ban with comprehensive state legislation.

 We are calling on our supporters in these remaining states to demand that their legislators prioritize women and girls in their state by banning this practice.
 Legislators tell us that hearing from their constituents matters.
 They want to hear from you!